ImamaJawad/Machine-Learning/README.md

 - **Classification modeling approaches**
 - **Evaluation and comparison of models**

-All implementation, analysis, and results are contained in the notebook:
+All implementation, analysis, and results are contained in the notebook
-👉 `SpectralData/Imama_Jawad_SpectralData_Code_40462364.ipynb`

 ---